 - Insects – identify which ones would be edible in an emergency situation

 - Biology – identify mammals, reptiles, birds, etc.

-Before you go, you may want to consult a trail map for the area you’re planning to take your boys hiking.
+Before you go, you may want to consult a trail map for the area you’re planning to take your family hiking.
 Hiking trails vary in length as well as difficulty level.
 You don’t want to end up halfway down a difficult trail, miles from your car, without enough energy to get you back safely.
-Look for trail maps in field guides, on-line, or at the visitor’s center of the park you’ll be hiking.
+Look for trail maps in field guides, online, or at the visitor’s center of the park where you’ll be hiking.